andreea-olariu/Reads-Profiler/README.md

 # Reads-Profiler
-A library where an user can create an account & search and download books
+A multi-threaded library where users can create accounts & search and download books.

+I've used the client/server model and Berkeley Sockets API for the communication between these two.

+For the GUI, I've used GTK 3.0.